About Langlade County

 Courts & Case Records

-Langlade County is served by the Langlade County Circuit Court, part of Wisconsin's Eighth Judicial District.
-The courthouse is located at 800 Clermont Street, Antigo, WI 54409, and can be reached at (715) 627-6200.
+Langlade County is served by Langlade County Circuit Court, part of Wisconsin's Eighth Judicial District.
+The courthouse is located at 800 Clermont Street, Antigo, WI 54409, and can be contacted through the office’s website.
 The Circuit Court has broad jurisdiction over civil, criminal, family, probate, juvenile, and small claims matters.
 Wisconsin Circuit Courts are courts of general jurisdiction and handle felony criminal cases, civil cases over $10,000, family law matters including divorce and child custody, probate and estate matters, and appeals from municipal courts.

 - The online system provides case summaries, party information, case histories, and judgment information, though certain sensitive cases such as juvenile matters and some family court records are restricted.